Democratic backsliding in Asia by country: Kuwait

 On 10 May 2024, Emir Mishal Al-Ahmad Al-Jaber Al-Sabah suspended Kuwait's National Assembly, which was considered to be freely democratically elected by men and women.
 Although it could not appoint the Prime Minister or government leaders, it could pass legislation, investigate and remove cabinet ministers, reject the budget, and approve treaties.

-Meshal suspended some of the constitution's provisions, stated that the National Assembly can be dissolved for at least 4 years, and claimed that the legislature was dissolved to improve Kuwait's economic and security situation, although thee were other problems outside of the gridlock between the Emir and the legislature.
+Meshal suspended some of the constitution's provisions, stated that the National Assembly can be dissolved for at least 4 years, and claimed that the legislature was dissolved to improve Kuwait's economic and security situation, although there were other problems outside of the gridlock between the Emir and the legislature.
 This decision was in line with Kuwaitis becoming more dissatisfied with democracy due to political gridlock.

 Philippines

 Under the rule of President Rodrigo Duterte, the Philippines has been described as undergoing democratic backsliding.

 David Timberman of the Carnegie Endowment for International Peace has argued that the Duterte government has "run roughshod over human rights, its political opponents, and the country's democratic institutions", citing intimidation of political opponents, institutions and the media, increased extrajudicial killings, and suggestions of implementing martial law.
 Duterte has claimed to have looked to Vladimir Putin and Donald Trump as a role model to do more democratic backsliding.

 During his term, Duterte threatened the shutdown of Philippine's largest TV network ABS-CBN.
 On 5 May 2020 the network met its fate when the National Telecommunications Commission issued a cease and desist order against to the network due to its expired franchise.
 Duterte also told the media that he would not sign the network's franchise even if the Congress of the Philippines agrees to renew the franchise of the TV network.